lh3/ropebwt3/README.md

 reasonable resources (see [Performance](#perf) below).
 This BWT can be downloaded [from Zenodo][zenodo].

-Ropebwt3 has most of the functionality of [ropebwt2][rb2] but works better for long sequences such as chromsomes and assembled contigs.
-It additionally includes some functionality in [fermi2][fm2].
+Ropebwt3 largely replaces [ropebwt2][rb2] and works better for long sequences such as chromsomes and assembled contigs.
+It additionally includes functionality in [fermi2][fm2] such as counting and matching.

+Ropebwt3 is mostly a research project I use to understand the performance of BWT construction.
+It may also be useful if you want to get the occurrence of a string of arbitrary length, or count long matches against a human pangenome.

 ## <a name="use"></a>Usage